ashutoshraina/prod-suite-management-doc/guides/lagom-liberty-websphere/src/main/paradox/index.md

 Hello, from a Servlet!
 ```

 Hit http://192.168.99.105:31627/sample.servlet/example to see liberty talk to lagom.
-You should see the following.
+You should see the following:

 ```
 Hello liberty